Bill Watch List / 2025 Session

 Woke Ideology Related Bills:

-• AB766Awaiting Assembly Committee Hearings – Requires state agencies to update their plans to focus on racial equity and conduct a racial equity analysis before implementing any budget or regulation, led by a diversity (DEI) officer.
+• AB766Placed on Assembly Appropriations Committee Suspense File – Requires state agencies to update their plans to focus on racial equity and conduct a racial equity analysis before implementing any budget or regulation, led by a diversity (DEI) officer.

 WATCH: